 High Tunnels/Hoop Houses

 Del Jimenez, Agriculture Specialist, originally began teaching how to build hoop houses and high tunnels as a way to help local farmers prolong the growing season with low-cost materials that could be found at a nearby hardware store.
 He also wanted the structures to be as low maintenance as possible.
 Today, SASC experiments with these structures by planting winter production leafy greens, blackberries, trees, and most recently cucumbers!
 During the summer months, the annual hoops are filled with cover crops in order to manage the soil.
-The station is soon to begin trials with year around rotational systems inside the structures.

 - SASC at Alcalde Publications